-You won’t get far in photography without a tripod.
+You won’t get far in photography without using the best tripod you can afford.
 Sure, you can take all sorts of photos handheld.
-But if you want to take night shots, time lapses, wildlife shots with long telephotos, carefully crafted still lifes, long-exposure landscapes and more, you need the support of a decent tripod.
+But if you want to take night shots, time lapses, wildlife shots with long telephotos, carefully crafted still lifes, long-exposure landscapes and more, you need the support of the right tripod for you.

-However, choosing the best tripod for your camera can be tricky: the options vary considerably in size, price and features.
-That's why we've put together this buying guide – here, you'll find our pick of the top tripods available right now, for a range of different types of photography.
+However, choosing the best tripod for your digital camera can be tricky: the options vary considerably in size, price and features.
+If you already know the kind of tripod you want already, such as the best carbon fiber tripod, that makes the search a little easier.
+But if you need a little more help deciding what's right for you, then this buying guide will guide you – here, you'll find our pick of the top tripods available right now, for a range of different types of photography.

 So how do you decide which tripod is best for your DSLR?
 Well, one thing you’ll quickly find is that a cheap tripod can be a false economy.
 But aside from price, there are a number of other considerations to make before purchasing a support, from sturdiness to speed of set up, portability and more.
 You’ll find a detailed run through of all the aspects to consider at the bottom of this buying guide.

 Jump straight to: How to buy the right tripod